-Comments: Vista, Windows 7 and 8 prefer that applications such as IPro not keep their data files in the
+Data Folder Comments: Vista, Windows 7 and later prefer that applications such as IPro not keep their data files in the

 Program Files folder.
 When you ask IPro to create a new user company and its associated database file,

-it is usually best to specify a new data path or folder that is in the Documents folder rather than in
+it is usually best to specify a new data path or folder that is in the Documents or My Documents folder rather than in

-Program Files folder, you may not have to change the Vista compatibility settings for IPro.
+Program Files folder, you may not have to change the compatibility settings for IPro.